lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 “There may also be commercial considerations at work.
 Alt not conducted a systematic search for items from the British L Case" (its collection of erotic material), it seems that little of tha the Eighteenth Century microfilm series, and the material that h has only been quite recently added.37 Consequently, much of this ing from ECCO.
 The reason for this may be that much Private Ca as late as 1989, not represented on ESTC,38 but it may also be be Private Case was microfilmed by Adam Matthew Publications in under the title Sex and Sexuality 1 640-1 940 .
 That is, the eighteent terial in the Private Case may have been withheld from the Eigh microfilm series (and consequently ECCO) to ensure the profitab Sexuality.
 Similar, and similarly hidden, criteria seem to affect o such as EEBO and Goo” (Spedding 441)

+Gale proudly declares that “this collection contains every significant English-language and foreign-language title printed in the United Kingdom between the years 1701 and 1800.” (“Eighteenth Century Collections Online”) This claim is easily overturned with a single counterexample, such as the first edition of Charlotte Smith’s *Elegiac Sonnets*, a significant title which is absent.

+“Full-text searching across all 26 million pages enables users to explore a vast range of books and directories, bibles, sheet music, sermons, advertisements, and works by both celebrated and lesser-known authors.
+Researchers will also find rare works from women writers of the eighteenth century, collections on the French Revolution, and numerous editions of the works of Shakespeare.”
+(Gale, “Part I”)

 What is *in* the TCP?
 Well, when active transcription was taking place, “users (especially those affiliated with partner libraries) were welcome to request works from EEBO that had not yet been keyed, and that their requests would go to the top of the queue” (TCP “FAQ”).
 So --- the TCP contains whatever individual works happened to interest particular scholars.